Scottsboro Boys: Irwin Craig

 Irwin "Red" Craig (died 1970) (nicknamed from the color of his hair) was the sole juror to refuse to impose the death penalty in the retrial of Haywood Patterson, one of the Scottsboro Boys, in what was then the small town of Decatur, Alabama.
 His son, Sonny, later recalled him as saying: "Those young men were innocent; everybody knew that but they were going to be punished for what they didn't do."
-The Ku Klux Klan staked a burning cross in his family yard.
+The KKK staked a burning cross in his family yard.

 He was called in to see the judge presiding over that retrial, James Horton, who exhorted him to change his vote to guilty.
-"If you don't, they will kill you, Red", said the judge.
+"If you don't, they will kill you, Red," said the judge.
 Craig protested: "I can't change my vote, judge."
 Horton replied: "Don't worry about that, I'll take care of it."

 Horton grants Patterson a new trial

 The defense moved for a retrial and, believing the defendants innocent, Judge James Edwin Horton agreed to set aside the guilty verdict for Patterson.
 Horton ruled the rest of defendants could not get a fair trial at that time and indefinitely postponed the rest of the trials, knowing it would cost him his job when he ran for re-election.

-Judge Horton heard arguments on the motion for a new trial in the Limestone County Court House in Athens, Alabama, where he read his decision to the astonished defense and a furious Knight: Horton ordered a new trial— which would turn out to be the third for Patterson.
+Judge Horton heard arguments on the motion for a new trial in the Limestone County Court House in Athens, Alabama, where he read his decision to the astonished defense and a furious Knight:

-When Judge Horton announced his decision, Knight stated that he would retry Patterson.
+Horton ordered a new trial, which would turn out to be the third for Patterson.
+When Horton announced his decision, Knight stated that he would retry Patterson.
 He said that he had found Orville "Carolina Slim" Gilley, the white teenager in the gondola car and that Gilley would corroborate Price's story in full.
 At Knight's request, the court replaced Judge Horton with Judge William Washington Callahan, described as a racist.
 He later instructed the jury in the next round of trials that no white woman would voluntarily have sex with a black man.